Bruce Yarnell: Personal life

 Yarnell's first wife was Frances Chadwick, a model; the two married on May 25, 1957.
 They divorced in March 1971 after having three daughters: Heather, Therese and Waverly.
 He then married Joan Patenaude, a soprano, on July 15, 1972.

 Death

 Yarnell was a pilot and flew himself to his engagements.
-In the night of November 30, 1973, Yarnell was piloting a single‐engine plane from San Francisco to Hollywood Burbank Airport and crashed into a mountain slope near Gorman, California, northwest of Los Angeles.
-He died with his two passengers, Jerri and David Wirsching, a police officer from Burbank.
+In the night of November 30, 1973, Yarnell was piloting a single-engine plane from San Francisco to Hollywood Burbank Airport and crashed into a mountain slope near Gorman, California, northwest of Los Angeles.
+He died with his two passengers, Terri and David Wirsching, a police officer from Burbank.
 His last message was that he had electrical power problems and became disoriented.
 Yarnell was interred in San Fernando Mission Cemetery.

 Legacy

-In 1979, Yarnell's second wife, Joan, created an award called the "Bruce Yarnell Memorial Award", given by Opera Philadelphia to an outstanding baritone, bass‐baritone or bass.
+In 1979, Yarnell's second wife, Joan, created an award called the "Bruce Yarnell Memorial Award", given by Opera Philadelphia to an outstanding baritone, bass-baritone or bass.